 How Much Does DVC Cost?

 The cost of Disney Vacation Club can differ between buying directly from DVC vs resale.
 If you decide to buy DVC points directly from Disney, a baseline to expect is at least around $30,000 (source).
-For more information on the cost of DVC and how prices have changed over the years, you can find our historical data on the cost of DVC when purchased directly vs. resale.
+For more information on the cost of Disney Vacation Club and how prices have changed over the years, you can find our historical data on the cost of DVC when purchased directly vs. resale.

 Finance Your DVC Purchase